 The Low-band spectrum, characteristic of the 4G mobile communications standard (LTE), uses sub 1 GHz spectrum.
 The main advantages of the Low-band spectrum are its very high coverage and penetration.
 The drawback of poor data transfer speed (~100 Mbps) though makes it inefficient for fast communication.

-Mid-band spectrum tries to bridge the gap between the Low-band and the High-band spectrum.
+The Mid-band spectrum tries to bridge the gap between the Low-band and the High-band spectrum.
 Mid-band provides higher coverage and lower latency than Low-band.
-The issue of low penetrative power plagues Mid-band spectrum.
+The issue of low penetrative power plagues the Mid-band spectrum.

-High-band spectrum is truly what you can consider being 5G.
-Often stylised as mmWave, High-band provides unrivalled speed (often reaching 10 Gbps).
-Thanks to such high transfer rate, the latency associated with the network become pretty low making it possible to use it for real-time communication.
+The High-band spectrum is truly what you can consider being 5G.
+Often stylized as mmWave, High-band provides unrivaled speed (often reaching 10 Gbps).
+Thanks to such a high transfer rate, the latency associated with the network become pretty low making it possible to use it for real-time communication.
 The main disadvantage of the High-band is that it has a limited coverage area and penetrative power.

 AI and 5G

-It can be quite challenging to unify AI with the telecom sector.
-Using predictive analytics and Machine Learning tricks in 5G network for improving the overall utility in the radio spectrum seems like a good direction.
-Autonomous (self-driving) vehicles, automating/managing/optimising public transportation system, automation in the time-sensitive sectors, and remote healthcare service are some of the many use cases of these technologies.
+It can be quite challenging to unify AI in the telecom sector.
+Using predictive analytics and Machine Learning tricks in the 5G network for improving the overall utility in the radio spectrum seems like a good direction.
+Autonomous (self-driving) vehicles, automating/managing/optimizing public transportation systems, automation in the time-sensitive sectors, and remote healthcare services are some of the many use cases of these technologies.

 How 5G will help AI?

 Vendors who deal with AI prominently have started considering the significance of 5G.
 Tech giant like NVIDIA is making a significant investment in various 5G-based services – service, for example, that help enhance the mobility, and interact with edge environments and Internet of Things (IoT).
 5G is expected to deliver value to the AI sector in some of the following ways.